leafac/latex-dissertation-template-for-the-johns-hopkins-university/README.md

 \listoffigures
 ```

-The table of contents, tables, and figures.
-Remove if you don’t have tables or figures in your dissertation.
+The table of contents, and the lists of tables and figures.
+You may remove the lists if you don’t have tables or figures in your dissertation.

 ```latex
 \mainmatter